1 Helpful / 1 Not

 Hole 9 plays too close to a playground and basketball court.

-Other Thoughts: I played this course twice through in one visit.
-Weather was cloudy with a light breeze.
-The conditions were nice and I had a good time.
-The course is a quick play at only 2400 feet so you can get a quick round in no problem.
+Other Thoughts: The course is a quick play at only 2400 feet so you can get a quick round in no problem.
 This is probably a great addition for disc golfers in Pasadena and will be a home course to many locals, and may even get a lot of new players into the sport.

 This is a fun course to come play to work on your controlled fairway approaches, since that's the length of all the holes except a couple.
 On my first round I easily shot a 50 for 18 holes.
-Might be fun to come back and see if I can get into the 30s for 18, which is certainly do-able.
-Otherwise, this course is not worth making a trip from elsewhere in the city to try.
 If you live on the Southeast side of Houston, give it a try and you might be pleased with this fun little course.
-Everyone else should at least wait until the course improves a bit to bother making a trip.
+I wouldn't drive to far to play just this course, but if you want to come play a few courses in a day on this side of town, Bayou Bend might be worth a stop.

 Pros: A fun, short course, for us true 'rec' players.
 Has enough challenges to be interesting, but not so hard you can't play it well.